How to Resolve NET::ERR_SSL_PROTOCOL_ERROR in Chrome?

 5. Up next, you will see a window of “Internet Properties.”

-6. Click on the Content Tab and then on the Clear SSL State button in the window.
+6. Click on the Content Tab and then the Clear SSL State button in the window.

-Restart your browser and verify if the system error still persists.
+Restart your browser and verify if the system error persists.

 4. The QUIC Protocol Fix for ERR_SSL_PROTOCOL_ERROR

-The QUIC protocol is a protocol that is equivalent to SSL/TLS.
-It helps in providing SSL equivalent connection to the Google servers.
-Though this fix is not recommended, it can be beneficial in some cases.
+The QUIC protocol is equivalent to SSL/TLS.
+It helps provide an SSL-equivalent connection to Google servers.
+Though this fix is not recommended, it can sometimes be beneficial.
 How to do it?
 Let us tell you!

 1. Open the Google Chrome browser and type the command in the address bar of the browser, chrome://flags/#enable-quic.